t-sin/ethogram/README.md

   (zerop (mod n 2)))

 ;; structurize tests
-(target "A function: my-evenp"
+(test :about "A function: my-evenp"
-  (context "when an input is a number"
+  (test :when "an input is a number"
+        :with (:parallel t)
-    (relation "for an even number, returns t"
+    (test :relation "for an even number, returns t" :subject #'my-evenp
-      :subject #'my-evenp
       :for 0 :returns t
       :for 2 :returns t)

-    (relation "for an odd number, returns nil"
+    (test :relation "for an odd number, returns nil" ...))
-      ...))

-  (context "when an input is not a number"
+  (test :when "an input is not a number"
-    (relation "it signals a condition"
+    (test :relation "it signals a condition"
       ...)))
 ```